-Outcome: Understanding the nature of recovered digital artefacts and analyzed forensic evidence along with the relationship to other artefacts, internal or external objects or components, attacks on frameworks, tools, and exploited vulnerabilities.
+Outcome: The nature of recovered digital artefacts and analyzed forensic evidence is understood along with the relationship to other artefacts, internal or external objects or components, attacks on frameworks, tools, and exploited vulnerabilities.
 Working assumptions or proof of what the threat actor did, and how the artefacts behaved.
 This knowledge is critical to assess losses, damages, business impacts, etc. and to develop containment and mitigation or recovery strategies.
-Understanding the tactics, techniques, and procedures used by attackers or intruders to compromise systems, users, networks, organizations and/or infrastructures.
-This includes those tactics, techniques, and procedures used to propagate, exfiltrate, update, modify or fake its behavior, data, auto-delete traces of its own activities, or carry out additional malicious activities.
+The tactics, techniques, and procedures used by attackers or intruders to compromise systems, users, networks, organizations and/or infrastructures is understood.
+This includes those tactics, techniques, and procedures used to propagate, exfiltrate, update, modify, or fake its behavior, data, auto-delete traces of its own activities, or carry out additional malicious activities.